Main purpose of the operations

 Main characteristics of the operations

-The Bank of Russia carries out repos only with Russian credit institutions which satisfies the following criteria:
+The Bank of Russia carries out repos only with Russian credit institutions which satisfy the following criteria:

 - The credit institution has concluded a General Repo Agreement.

-the credit institution has no overdue liabilities to the Bank of Russia above zero on secured loans and unsecured loans, repos (conducted in rubles and foreign currency), transactions of purchase or sale of securities, foreign currency (including swaps) and precious metals, operations on placement of deposits by the Bank of Russia.
+- The credit institution has no overdue liabilities to the Bank of Russia on secured loans and unsecured loans, repos, transactions of purchase or sale of securities, foreign currency (including swaps) and precious metals, operations on placement of deposits by the Bank of Russia.

 Conditions for repo operations

-The Bank of Russia sets the following terms and conditions for repos: transaction date, repo term, securities sale and subsequent purchase date and the interest rate (spread to the key rate).
+The Bank of Russia sets the following terms and conditions for repos: transaction date, repo term (term range), securities sale and subsequent purchase date and the interest rate (spread to the key rate).

-The Bank of Russia’s repos are held at the organised trading of the Moscow Exchange (with clearing through the National Clearing Centre or with clearing through the National Settlement Depositary) and Saint Petersburg Currency Exchange and non-organised trading through the Bloomberg information system.
+The Bank of Russia’s repos are held at the organised trading of the Moscow Exchange (with clearing through the National Clearing Centre or with clearing through the National Settlement Depositary) and Saint Petersburg Currency Exchange (with clearing through the National Settlement Depositary).

 Securities eligible for repos